shaunpatterson/TooTabTooFurious/README.md

 ---

-**Note**: The extension uses intelligent pattern matching for categorization.
-If you have a GPU with WebGPU support, you can optionally enable AI-powered categorization using TinyLlama by running the `install-with-llm.sh` script.
+**Note**: The extension uses local AI models via WebLLM for intelligent categorization.
+On first use, it will download the selected model (500MB-1GB).
+Falls back to rule-based categorization if AI is unavailable.